granularai/gh5050_covid_data_tracker/README.md

 - [ ] Pull from archive data (all or date specific)
 - [ ] Provide information on countries (sources, update frequency, etc)
-- [ ] A plugin registration strategy that uses metaclasses
+- [ ] A plugin registration strategy that uses ~metaclasses~ subclasses

 ## Development Guidelines